 Failure to communicate effectively will have consequences.
 Lack of communication can lead to the following:

 - Misinformed customers and colleagues

-- Various stakeholders making assumptions and drawing their own conclusions
+- Various stakeholders making assumptions and drawing their own conclusions to certain scenarios

 - Expectations failing to be met